Moremar/IT_tutorials/Docker/README.md

 ### Docker Volumes

-Images are READ ONLY layered file systems (one layer per instruction in the Dockerfile).
+Images are read-only layered file systems (one layer per instruction in the Dockerfile).
-Since images are READ ONLY, their FS is shared across all containers using them.
+Since images are read-only, their FS is shared across all containers using them.

-A container is using the READ ONLY layered file system from the image, and creates above it a WRITE container layer.
+A container is using the read-only layered file system from the image, and creates above it a read-write container layer.
-If multiple containers run the same image, there will be no code duplication, just a WRITE layer created for each container above the same READ ONLY file system from the image.
+If multiple containers run the same image, there will be no code duplication, just a read-write layer created for each container above the same read-only file system from the image.
-A container's WRITE layer is destroyed when the container is destroyed.
+A container's read-write layer is destroyed when the container is destroyed.

 To have some persisting data, we can use Docker volumes to give the container access to a persisted folder in the host machine.

 The 3 ways to store data when running a container are :
-- stored in the image : read-only data in the image layers, shared by all containers using the image (code/binaries/dependencies...)
+- stored in the image : read-only data in the image layers, shared by all containers using the image (source code, binaries, dependencies...)
 - stored in the container layer : temporary data destroyed when the container is removed (in-memory, temporary files...)
-- stored in a volume : permanent application data persisted even after the container is removed (database, files...)
+- stored in a volume : permanent application data persisted even after the container is removed (database, log files...)

 A Docker volume is a folder of the host machine that is mounted (made available) in the container.
 When the container is removed, the data in the volume are persisted on the host machine.